TheIoTLearningInitiative/AmazonWebServicesIoT/how_aws_iot_works.md

 # How AWS IoT works

-## AWS IoT help us to connect devices to the AWS cloud and also with another devices, if we need it. he communication protocols that AWS IoT supports are:
+## AWS IoT help us to connect things / devices to the AWS cloud and also with another devices, if we need it. he communication protocols that AWS IoT supports are:

 ##MQTT